Practice Policies & Patient Information

 We use your personal and healthcare information in the following ways:

-- when we need to speak to, or contact other doctors, consultants, nurses or any other medical/healthcare professional or organisation during the course of your diagnosis or treatment or on going healthcare;
+- when we need to speak to or contact other doctors, consultants, nurses or any other medical/healthcare professional or organisation during your diagnosis or treatment or ongoing healthcare; this includes the use of telephone or video consultation.

 - when we are required by law to hand over your information to any other organisation, such as the police, by court order, solicitors, or immigration enforcement.